SnapRoute/dockerLab/installing_docker.md

 ```

 !!! note "Supported Linux Versions"
     FlexSwitch for Docker is only supported for Docker on Linux.
-It has been tested with these distros:
+It has been tested with Ubuntu 14.04/16.04, CentOS 7, and Fedora 25.
-    * Ubuntu 14.04
-    * Ubuntu 16.04
-    * CentOS 7
-    * Fedora 25

 ### Docker Privileges